-Okay so let’s get at it, its not coming down by itself
+Okay so let’s get at it, it’s not coming down by itself

-Really we don’t know yet if we have a problem until we start with lowering the Spare Tire
+Really we don’t know yet if we have a problem until we start lowering the Spare Tire

-Step 1: Is always safety first: Put your vehicle in park range and emergency brake applied, there that’s done, especially if I am working on an incline, it just feels good to know safety first!.
+Step 1: Is always safety first: Put your vehicle in park range and emergency brake applied, there that’s done, especially if I am working on an incline, it just feels good to know safety first!

-Step 2: Get out your tire drop down kit, different model trucks may/will conceal the tool kit in different hiding locations, you can check in the car/truck manual or just go on a tool kit treasure hunt if you have lots of free time on your hands.
+Step 2: Get out your tire drop-down kit, different model trucks may/will conceal the tool kit in different hiding locations, you can check in the car/truck manual or just go on a tool kit treasure hunt if you have lots of free time on your hands.

-Step 3: Lay out your spare tire kit and assemble as required.
+Step 3: Lay out your spare tire kit and assemble it as required.
 Remember we are talking Chevy Truck here so get your keys out to unlock the entry door to the Tire Locking Mechanism

 Compartment.
 Tip Here, grab the DW-40 and spray the tumbler (moving Parts of the locking system).
 Put it aside until ready for reinstalling at the end of the project.
 After assembly of the various lengths of rods, then insert in through hole and make a connection to the end stop of travel.

 Step 6: I give up, I found a Video that helped me get to the end of my challenge with the frozen spare tire safety mechanism dilemma.
-I believe this will be the answer to some of your questions and to fill in areas that maybe we’re not that clear in my writing.
+I believe this will be the answer to some of your questions and fill in areas that maybe we’re not that clear in my writing.
 One way or another that spare tire has to come out of there.

-Step 7: Enjoy the video below to free up your trapped spare tire, waiting to put into action when you have a flat tire issue.
+Step 7: Enjoy the video below to free up your trapped spare tire, waiting to be put into action when you have a flat tire issue.

 Maybe you have already run into a spare tire issue as in the above video, what I am saying here is that if you have a comment or a story that you would like to share, then please let me know about it.
 The more on hands experiences the more others can learn too.